NormanVu/risk-analyzer/README.md

 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/simulation.png)

+## Building
+The project is built using [Apache Maven](http://maven.apache.org).
+To build frontend and backend web applications run the following command from the project root directory

+`mvn clean install`

+If everything went well, you'll find the frontend WAR file in the `frontend/deployment/deployment.dev/target` directory.
+Similarly, the backend WAR file can be found in the `backend/deployment/deployment.dev/target` directory.

-## Deployment
+## Deploying
 The Risk Analyzer application is divided into a set of functional units named modules.
 These module can be deployed in various configurations.
-For instance, the application can be run on a local machine with the [relational database (RDBMS)] (http://en.wikipedia.org/wiki/Relational_database) as data storage, or on Google App Engine with its schemaless [High Replication Datastore (HRD)](https://developers.google.com/appengine/docs/java/datastore/overview).
+For instance, the application can be run locally with the [relational database (RDBMS)] (http://en.wikipedia.org/wiki/Relational_database) as data storage, or on Google App Engine with its schemaless [High Replication Datastore (HRD)](https://developers.google.com/appengine/docs/java/datastore/overview).

 The most common deployment configurations are described in the following sections.

-### Deploying Risk Analyzer on a Local Machine
+### Deploying locally

 1. Create a working directory, for example C:\RiskAnalyzer, hereafter referred to as RISK_ANALYZER_HOME.
 2. Create a sub-directory for the Backend Web application in RISK_ANALYZER_HOME\backed.